awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-parallel-state.md

 Each branch must be self\-contained\.
 A state in one branch of a `Parallel` state must not have a `Next` field that targets a field outside of that branch, nor can any other state outside the branch transition into that branch\.

-## Parallel State Output<a name="amazon-states-language-parallel-state-output"></a>
+## Parallel State Input and Output Processing<a name="amazon-states-language-parallel-state-output"></a>

 A `Parallel` state provides each branch with a copy of its own input data \(subject to modification by the `InputPath` field\)\.
 It generates output that is an array with one element for each branch, containing the output from that branch\.
 There is no requirement that all elements be of the same type\.
-The output array can be inserted into the input data \(and the whole sent as the `Parallel` state's output\) by using a `ResultPath` field in the usual way \(see [Input and Output Processing](amazon-states-language-input-output-processing.md)\)\.
+The output array can be inserted into the input data \(and the whole sent as the `Parallel` state's output\) by using a `ResultPath` field in the usual way \(see [Input and Output Processing](concepts-input-output-filtering.md)\)\.

-Here is another example\.

 ```
 {